 Light bulbs burns out eventually.
 Familiarize yourself with the general workings of your vehicle’s electrical system, beginning with the fuse panel.

 When a bulb burns out, turn to your owner’s manual for guidance.
 Identify the bulb type before you purchase a replacement.

 If you can swap out a car battery, you can jump-start a vehicle.
 A set of booster cables is an essential part of your car emergency kit.
 You do have a kit, right?

 With both vehicles off and the parking brakes engaged, attach the red (positive) clip to the positive terminal for one battery, then do them same for the other battery.
 Next, attach the black (negative) clip to the first vehicle’s negative terminal, then ground the cable on an unpainted surface of the second vehicle.
 Start the working vehicle first and allow it to run for a minute, then start the second car.

 You’re already familiar with tire care, so understanding basic brake care makes sense.
 You’ll need hand tools and torque drivers, as well as new pads, brake fluid, a cleaner, grease, a drip tray, clamps and a bleeder tool.
 The steps are involved, so you may find performing your first brake job with someone experienced in the art is the best approach.

-Do you want to graduate from young car enthusiast to full-on gearhead?
+Does everyone want to graduate from young car enthusiasts to full-on gearheads?
 If so, ensure you can do basic maintenance yourself before wading into more difficult projects.
 Get the hang of it, and you may find that your passion could lead to your career choice as an automotive technician.

 Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on how young car enthusiasts can graduate to the gearhead level, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.